D4dx-backend/ward-management/ward-management-system/CLUSTER_SURVEY_DEBUG_GUIDE.md

 ## How to Debug

 ### Step 1: Access Debug Page
-1. Login as a ward admin
+1. Login as a Ward Incharge
 2. Navigate to: `/ward/debug-cluster-survey`
 3. This will show you:
    - Total clusters for your ward (active/inactive)